An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 In case the Voynich MS were a simple substitution cipher of a meaningful plain text in some known language, then the character counts (and therefore the entropy) would be similar to other texts in the same language.
 This is what Bennett looked at (1), and he found that the entropy values of the Voynich MS text were considerably lower than that of most comparison texts in known languages that he used.
 We will do the same here, but not only look at the entropy values, but also at the detailed distributions.

-The following character distributions have been computed for the Voynich MS text from existing, large transcription files.
+The following character distributions have been computed for the Voynich MS text from existing, large transliteration files.
 The alphabets used, and the source of the files, has been explained on this page.
 The files have been pre-processed (2), in order to remove illegible characters and characters that are not standard ASCII.
 The numbers on the vertical scale are counts.
 Since we do not know the sorting order of the characters, initially they are listed by decreasing frequency.

 Differences between these plots are due to the different definitions of the alphabets, and to some extent also to the different scope of the files.
-That second point mainly affects the C-D transcription file, which is only half the size of the others.
+That second point mainly affects the C-D transliteration file, which is only half the size of the others.

 These plots may be compared to one for a known plain text.
 Many such texts have been analysed, and below I include one example, from the first 120,000 characters of the Latin edition of Dioscurides by Mattioli, which was written in the middle of the 16th century (3).
 Also this text, and all further plain texts used in this page, have been pre-processed in order to: